Integrate WhatsApp on your website to quickly get your customers into a chat. We’ll show you how it works.

 WhatsApp website integration: our tips for beginners

 The setup and use is very simple.
-So that your (potential) customers land quickly in your WhatsApp chat, you should promote and integrate your channel as well as possible on all social media presences and on your website.
+So that your (potential) customers end up in your WhatsApp chat quickly, you should promote and integrate your Messenger on all social media presences and on your website as well as possible.

 “Website” means your company website, your online shop, your company blog, special landing pages and the like.
 In common parlance, this is often referred to as “homepage”.

 The integration of WhatsApp on a homepage is not rocket science.
 It’s easy to do.
 We show you different ways and methods.